acquitelol/elle/README.md

 ```

 * The `main_1` data segment is used to store the literal string later used in `puts`
-* The function is exported, as denoted with the `export` keyword
+* The function is exported, as denoted with the `export` keyword.
+Even if you do not denote a function with `pub`, Elle will automatically make the `main` function public.
 * The function returns a `w` (`word`), is called `main`, and uses the `$` sigil to denote it is global.
 * The `@start` directive describes the beginning of the function
 * We then use the `call` operation and the global `puts` function with the `l` (`long`) data section we stored earlier.